GoogleCloudPlatform/cloud-bigtable-examples/java/jetty-managed-vm/README.md

 # Cloud Bigtable on Managed VM's<br />(Hello World for Cloud Bigtable)

+**WARNING** – gcloud 0.9.71 (released 7/30/15) has trouble uploading our docker images – please don't upgrade.
+You can revert by using `gcloud components restore`

 With the Jetty runtime one can debug in the Docker container on a local machine.

 This app provides: